 Driving in France, like anywhere, is both a blessing and a curse.
 And, yet.
 If I had to choose a country I find the most enjoyable to drive in, it would have to be France.
 Even, Paris.

-I have driven in cities and the countryside of France.
+I have driven in cities as well as the countryside of France.
 Of course, there are differences between city and non-urban driving.
-But there is one similarity here – a distinct lack of cars, especially as compared to many other places.
+But there is one similarity here – a distinct lack of cars, especially as compared to many other countries.

 For a long trip, I would take the Peage, or toll road.
 It saves time, though has it’s own expense.
 And honestly, it is a dream.
 There are so few cars on it that you can put your car into cruise control and just coast along.
 Occasionally you come across the odd lorry/truck and have to change lanes.
 But there is zero stress, or hand gestures.
 Worth every penny.

 And their rest areas are numerous and well maintained.
 Some have full facilities, like petrol/gas, food and more.
 Others are simply picnic areas, though still with toilets.
 (And these days you have the choice of squat or sit down toilets, a change from the past.)

 As for cities, such as Paris?
 I have driven in a few large cities, New York, Boston, London, Manchester, Barcelona and Amsterdam to name a few.
 All of them have ended up with clenching the wheel, going the wrong way (a few times), and shouting, I mean debating, with my passenger on the best way to get where ever we are trying to get to.

 Except for Paris.
 It has to be my favourite city to drive in.
 Generally I would choose to take the train over a car to arrive, as the train service is even less stress than driving.
 And of course there is metro/underground once within the city.
 But, if I have to drive into and in a city, I would choose Paris every time.